 Every country has a slightly different take on the formula, packaging, and messaging that works best in their country, using local experts and native speakers and workers to expand their business.
 On a packaging level, their slogans remain simple and personalized, with a focus on universal words like “Enjoy,” “Happiness,” and “Sharing.”
 These are universal concepts easily translated into other cultural norms, driving more market share than any other soft drink around the world.

 Case study: Starbucks’ localization strategy

 Another global brand with a successful localization strategy is Starbucks.
 Starbucks formulates every menu with local items to fit the taste preferences of each country.
 By partnering with local coffee companies, they change the formulas and packaging to make the most sense for the market, emphasizing local ingredients, and innovative designs.
 By doing so, they can better capture customer loyalty in brand new markets.

 Consider the flagship Starbucks store in Milan — a place famed for its coffee.
 Starbucks updated a well-known building rather than place a new Starbucks-branded store in the middle of a historic district.
 By working with local culture, Starbucks was able to successfully enter the Italian market and build an experience for locals and tourists alike.

 Similarly, for Starbucks’ Japanese store, they hired local designers to incorporate local elements into the store, including traditional craftsmanship and a facade that fits right in with the local tea houses and shops.
 Tea may be the preferred drink in Japan, but by adapting their operations to the local culture, Starbucks was able to easily enter the market.

 Now that you understand more about what goes into a localization strategy, it’s time to put it into action.
-That’s where Lokalise comes in.
-Translation management systems like Lokalise make it easy to automate the localization process and design for market expansion so that you can effortlessly execute your localization strategy — all in one place.
+Grab a free Lokalise trial to implement your localization strategy, so you can improve your customers’ experience of your website and accelerate international expansion.